 It may come as a surprise, but the state of Florida has a robust college hockey scene developing under its’ sunshine.
 While some institutions founded hockey teams in the 1990s, it took until the mid-2000s for the sport to find stable footing throughout colleges.

 Florida now has eight public and private universities with men’s ice-hockey clubs competing in the American Collegiate Hockey Association (ACHA) Division 3 along with the Florida Gulf Coast University (FGCU) Eagles having a second team competing in the ACHA Division 2.
 There are also four institutions forming the East Florida Collegiate Hockey Conference which play alongside these ACHA teams.

 These teams are no slouches when it comes to their on-ice product.
 Each year, multiple teams from Florida qualify for the ACHA Division 3 National tournament.
-Besides qualifying for the tournament, the FGCU Eagles have had the most consistent success over the last decade, winning the ACHA Division 2 Championships in 2012 and 2016 along with their Division 3 team finishing second in 2005, 2009 and 2015.
+Besides qualifying for the tournament, the FGCU Eagles have had the most consistent success over the last decade, winning the ACHA Division 2 Championship in 2012, 2016, 2018, and 2019 along with their Division 3 team finishing second in 2005, 2009, and 2015.

 Florida College Hockey Finding Recruiting Foothold

 As teams become more and more competitive in Florida, institutions across the state have seen increased interest from high schools players all around the world.
 At first, when there was little infrastructure for hockey in Florida, bringing high-end talent to the state was nigh impossible.
 Now, with multiple competitive teams consistently reaching Nationals, Florida universities have been able to expand their recruiting efforts.

 Latest News & Highlights

 As said by Matthew Maida, the director of communications with FGCU hockey: